yunaxin/Spotify_Predictive_Model/README.md

 For the final model, we plan to improve performance by adding more Spotify audio features, such as `energy`, `valence`, `acousticness`, `loudness`, `tempo`, and other track-level audio characteristics.
 We also plan to tune model hyperparameters to better capture more complex relationships between audio features, genre, and popularity.

 ## Final Model

+### Engineered Features
+We engineered three new features on top of the baseline:

+1. `loudness_energy_ratio` (loudness / energy): captures the relationship between loudness and energy that neither feature alone conveys.
+A song can be loud but low energy, or high energy but quiet.
+2. `tempo_filled` : filled 22,114 missing tempo values (19.4% of rows) using the genre median rather than the overall median — because a missing tempo in "classical" is likely different from a missing tempo in "hip-hop".
+3. `num_artists` : counts the number of artists on a track by splitting the artists column by semicolons.
+D

 ### Feature Selection
-Before selecting features, we evaluated each one using three methods:
+Before selecting features, we evaluated each one using two methods:

 **1. Correlation** — measures the linear relationship between each feature and popularity.